-Although not entirely perfect, it is this third and final concept that allows to identify the environmental alterations that a policy, action or simply an intention to do something can cause and it is the one that, from now on, will be used in this document.
+Although not entirely perfect, it is this third and final concept that allows the identification of the environmental alterations that a policy, action or simply an intention to do something can cause and it is the one that, from now on, will be used in this document.
 Box No. 1 presents a practical example to better understand this concept.